 If Jesus openly broke the Sabbath law (which was punishable by death) to heal people who could have waited another day, certainly JW's could break God's law on eating blood to save a life.

 The question is this.
-Will JW's obey the Watchtower?
+Will JW's obey the JW religion?
 Or will they put God first and live?

 If you're a health care professional and a JW refuses blood, print this article and give it to them.
 Take a look at some of the other articles as well and see if something catches your attention.

-JW's are not allowed to visit websites such as this one because information is censored by the Watchtower.
+JW's are not allowed to visit websites such as this one because information is censored by the organization.
 If you send them here they might be too afraid to consider what we have to say.
-JW's believe that all viewpoints that oppose what the Watchtower says are Satanic.
+JW's believe that all viewpoints that oppose what the organization says are Satanic.
 See Two Choices